The Walker County Board of Elections and Registration

 This page is to provide some basic information for those interested in running for office in Walker County.
 For state level races, please see the Secretary of State's Website and click on Information for Candidates.

-You will officially declare your intention to run by completing a form and paying a fee during the following times.
+You will officially be qualified to run by completing paperwork with the qualifying officer and paying a fee during the following times.
 The process is called "Qualifying".

 Accepting Campaign Donations

 Many laws regulating the acceptance of campaign contributions are governed by the Georgia Government Transparency and Campaign Finance Commission.
 Please visit their Website before accepting any donations.

 Requirements for Qualifying

 Various offices have different requirements for those who wish to run.
 It is the applicant's responsibility to determine what the qualifications are and that they are met.
 Click here for information GA Secretary of State.

 How to order a voters list, click here.

 O.C.G.A. § 16-7-58(a) prohibits you from erecting signs on public or private property if you do not have permission to do so.
 Please note that the offices of Walker County Government and Walker County School District have indicated that they do not give permission for any campaign signs on their property.

 It shall be unlawful for any person to place posters, signs, or advertisements: